-If any outside agency referrals are made and are involved with the child an Individual Support Plan (ISP) will be drawn up and a meeting with parents will be made to discuss the points.
+If any outside agency referrals are made and are involved with the child an Individual Support Plan (ISP) will be drawn up and a meeting with parents will be made to discuss the points (where meetings face to face cannot be met due to social distancing and COVID restrictions - a telephone call or email will replace this).
 If specialist help is sought from Speech and Language they will provide specific activities for the child to partake in at home and at school, if SEYS or EP are involved an assessment in the setting will be made prior to any formal advice on learning and development strategies are formally put into place..